-The evening will also feature recordings from the British Library’s new oral history of the Women’s Movement, Sisterhood and After.
+The evening also featured recordings from the British Library’s new oral history of the Women’s Movement, Sisterhood and After.

 Feminist campaigners of the 70s and 80s deserve to be celebrated, but there is work left to be done.
 So how relevant is feminism’s past to its future?

 This fascinating debate about the past, present and future of feminism, will be chaired by Jude Kelly, Artistic Director of the Southbank Centre.
-Panellists so far confirmed are:
+Panellists included: